antistatique/github/README.md

 ## Import issue labels

+⚠️ Since October 2019, Github introduced a [new settings](https://help.github.com/en/github/setting-up-and-managing-organizations-and-teams/managing-default-labels-for-repositories-in-your-organization) for organisations label management.
+Every new Antistatique repository will benefit from our [default labels](https://github.com/organizations/antistatique/settings/labels).

-To import all the model's labels to your repository :
+To import manually all the model's labels to your repository :

 1. Go to the **labels page** (`https://github.com/antistatique/REPO_NAME/labels`)
 2. Remove the default labels